Medicaid Planning / Asset Protection

 Are you or a loved one faced with long-term care expenses?
 Is the cost of long-term care, nursing homes, assisted living, and home care getting to be too much?

 If you are thinking about Medicaid, you should speak to an attorney who specializes in that area of law as soon as possible.
 There is really no time to waste – all you are wasting is money and adding stress.
-The sooner you get going on this, the sooner you may be eligible for Medicaid.
+The sooner you get going on a workable care your stress will be reduced and you may be eligible for Medicaid benefits.

 When we hear the word “crisis,” we think of disasters or calamities of epic proportions.
-Well, that is where many Americans find themselves when they (or a family member) try to stay above water financially when dealing with the outrageous costs involved with senior care – especially when care facilities are involved.
+Well, that is where many Americans find themselves when they (or a family member) try to stay above water financially when dealing with the high costs involved with senior care – especially when residential facilities are involved.

-Accordingly, “crisis planning” in this context is planning for those who have an imminent need for Medicaid eligibility.
+Accordingly, “crisis planning” in this context is planning for those who have an imminent extensive chronic health care services and may need Medicaid benefits.

-Along with the devastating news, the neurologist recommends that your spouse be placed in a nursing home today.
+Along with the devastating news, the physician recommends that your spouse may need to be placed in a nursing home.
 You have no idea what this will cost, let alone how you will pay for it.
-In short order, you learn that Medicare will not pay, especially for the long-term.
+In short order, you learn that Medicare will not cover the long-term needs.
 You become familiar with Medicaid but have no idea whether your spouse qualifies or even how to apply.
+You need to discuss the Medicaid planning and the application process with our firm’s experienced elder law attorneys.
+An elder law attorney will have the necessary skills and contacts to help you create a strategy, engage and direct healthcare providers, and work with you to apply for Medicaid and secure needed benefits.
+The elder law attorney will get your application approved and implemented.

 Medicare still remains somewhat of a mystery to most Americans, like the hypothetical couple above.
 Many people are under the impression that Medicare will cover all of the expenses for nursing home care.

 That is not the case.
-The most Medicare will cover is the first 100 days and this will not be the full amount, if you are even eligible at all.
+Medicare may cover the first 100 days, and this may be limited, if you are even eligible at all.
+Your care in a nursing home must be at a skilled level, such as physical, or occupation therapy.

 So Where Does Medicaid Come In?

-For most people, Medicaid only becomes an option after Medicare benefits are exhausted.
-But what many people don’t realize is that Medicaid benefits are not automatic.
+For most people, Medicaid becomes an option after Medicare benefits are exhausted.
+Many people don’t realize is that Medicaid benefits are not automatic.
 In fact, to receive Medicaid, a patient and the patient’s spouse (if married) must first “spend down” their “countable” assets.
-In most states that limit is down to $2,000, but gets more complex for married couples.
-There also are categories of assets that will be automatically exempt for purposes of qualification.
+In other states that limit is down to $2,000 but gets more complex for married couples.
+New York’s resource limit is more generous at over $30,000 (2023).
+There also are categories of assets that will be automatically exempt for purposes of Medicaid qualification.

 It sounds pretty easy, right?
 Wrong!

 Actually, things can get complicated quite quickly.
 What do I do to protect assets?
-What do I do to convert assets without getting in trouble?
+What do I do to convert assets without effecting my Medicaid eligibility?
 Do I apply before or after we start getting care (and bills)?

 These are all valid questions, and rather than attempting to answer them on your own with everything else that is swirling around you, you should seek professional advice from a qualified attorney who practices in Medicaid planning, understands the Medicaid system and can help you get organized for the future.
 If you qualify, Medicaid benefits can help pay for certain medical expenses such as: